upulg/upulg.github.io/index.markdown

 Looks like it is not possible to embed youtube videos.

-![paddy field in Sri Lanka](/images/paddy_field_3.jpg) Above is an openart.ai generated image.
+![paddy field in Sri Lanka](/images/paddy_field_3.jpg) Paddy field in Sri Lanka - thanks to openart.ai image generation.

-# Who likes Jekyl?
+## Who likes Jekyl?
 Not me!